davdevor/C490Project/README.md

-#My andriod app Project
+# My andriod app Project

 ## Features
-This is is going to let you store equations the user has entered as strings.
-It will let the user enter in data to solve the equations.
+This app is going to let the user store equations as strings.
+It will then let the user come back to those equations saved and enter in data for the app to solve the equations.